Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Is propranolol safe in pregnancy or while breastfeeding?
+Is propranolol safe during pregnancy or breastfeeding?

 Can I stop propranolol suddenly?